JonatasDelatorre/ServerMonitor/README.md

 This project use nodeJS, so start the node server them access the localhost destination in the browser.

-Developed for window, dont have a linux version yet.
+Developed for Windows, dont have a linux version yet.